NRCan/energuide_api/README.md

 ### Run `GraphQL API`

 Move to `nrcan_api\api` folder
-`API` utilize Apollo Engine to monitor activities on host with `GraphQL` website.
+`API` utilizes Apollo Engine to monitor activities on host with `GraphQL` website.
 Apollo Engine is a monitoring/logging layer that gives us out-of-the-box diagnostic information about our graphql instance.
 You'll need your own API key to get the API running, so [sign up for one here](https://engine.apollographql.com/login).
 Key looks similar to: `service:yname-8241:lQ3g_8Yojs4stdIWqwwj-bQ`